feliciahsieh/SortingAlgorithms/README.md

 <p align="center"><img src="HeapsortExample.png" width="700"></p>

-You run EVERY sorting algorithm once:
+EVERY sorting algorithm can be run once with:

 ```
 ./runsort.py
 ```

-or run EACH sorting algorithm as needed:
+or EACH sorting algorithm can be run as needed:

 ```
 ./bubblesort.py